(Inclusive of all taxes)

-The Amruthotharam Kwath is an Ayurvedic formulation that is used to smooth over digestive problems & fever.
+The Amruthotharam Kwath is an Ayurvedic formulation that is used to smooth over digestive problems & infection.
 It’s an Ayurvedic medicine for digestion problems and is made of herbs that reduce stomach discomfort and pain.
-It’s a digestive tonic Ayurvedic.
-According to Ayurveda, Jwara or Fever is originated out of metabolic insufficiency.
-Amruthotharam kwath helps in healing metabolic error & fever.
+It’s a digestive tonic Ayurvedic that helps in healing metabolic error.

 Guduchi (Tinospora cordifolia)